 Curious about Baby Boomer statistics?
-There were 76.4 million members of the Baby Boomer generation living in the United States (counting immigrants) according to a U.S. Census Bureau report from 2014.
-Though rapidly approaching retirement age if they aren't already there, these aren't your grandma's grandmas.
+Currently, there's around 70 million people of the Baby Boomer generation living in the United States as of today.
+Though rapidly approaching retirement age, if they aren't already there, these aren't your grandma's grandmas.
 Follow the numbers for how they spend their money, technology habits, and even leisure activities.

 How Many Baby Boomers Are There?